awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-policies.md

 ## Architecture requirements<a name="container-architecture-requirements"></a>

  All container\-based products must adhere to the following architecture requirements:
-+ Source container images for AWS Marketplace must be provided from either a public container registry or Amazon Elastic Container Registry \(Amazon ECR\)\.
++ Source container images for AWS Marketplace must be pushed to the Amazon Elastic Container Registry \(Amazon ECR\) repository owned by AWS Marketplace\.
+You can create these repositories in the AWS Marketplace Management Portal under server products for each of your container product listings\.
 + Container images must be based on Linux\.
 + Paid container\-based products must be able to be deployed on [Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html), [Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), or [AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/what-is-fargate.html)\.